muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 Addend 1

-Philosophers stumbled upon on the idea at times in the East; Ghazali said for instance "you combine something with something else, you get a third thing".
+Philosophers stumbled upon on the idea at times in the East; Ghazali said "you combine something with something else, you get a third thing".
 He was aware of combinations, but did not offer further formulation.
 His pin factory studies seperate competencies, types of workers working on different part of a product, but he thought overall efficiency was achieved because same people working on the same type of problem made them faster thereby improving the overall efficiency..
 This means he missed the point entirely, the power lies not simple addition of the components however good they might be, it lies in their interactions, how they jell with another, and the myriad ways they can produce a solution.

 Addend 2